 529 Plan

-Searching for a 529 Plan is always an option for families that do not qualify for the ESA.
+Searching for a 529 College Savings Plan is always an option for families that do not qualify for the ESA.
 However, searching for the right 529 Plan may take you some time and research.
-According to Dave Ramsey, parents should look for a 529 Plan that allows them to choose the mutual funds they invest into the plan; adversely, he warns against plans that would freeze your options or change your investment accounts based on the age of your child.
-529 Plans are a great option because they are still federally tax-free savings plan (like the ESA) but have fewer restrictions placed on them.
+According to Dave Ramsey, parents should look for a 529 Plan that allows them to choose the mutual funds they invest into the plan; adversely, he warns against plans that would freeze your options or change your investing decisions based on the age of your child.
+529 Plans are a great option because they are still federally tax-free savings plan (like the ESA) but have fewer restrictions on investment accounts placed on them.

 UTMA or UGMA (Uniform Transfer/Gift to Minors Act)

-These accounts differ significantly from the ESA and 529 Plan because they are not restricted to educational use.
+These accounts differ significantly from the ESA and 529 Plan because they are not restricted to those who wish to attend college.
 However, they are still a viable way to help your minor save money for their future.
 These accounts are opened in the minor’s name but are controlled by a custodian until the child reaches the age of 21.
 At this time, the account would transfer to the child and can be used in any way that they see fit.

 Opening a UTMA or UGMA may not be the best option if you are intending the funds for educational usage only.
 While these accounts offer a flexible way to save for the future, and they can be used towards any expenses, this may offer too much flexibility for a new adult.
 Young adults tend to make many mistakes financially, and once the funds transfer to them it is out of the custodian’s hands.
 While you may hope your child uses the money for educational purposes, no one is stopping them from purchasing a new car or going on an expensive vacation.